Skip to Content

 Have You Been Accused Of A Federal Crime In The Southern District Of Texas?

 Federal crimes are serious offenses with serious consequences.
 If you’ve been charged with such a crime, you may feel hopeless.
 Don’t give up!
-At the Zendeh Del Law Firm, PLLC, Jason A. Zendeh Del is admitted to practice in the United States District Court, Southern District of Texas.
+At the Zen Law Firm, Jason A. Zendeh Del is admitted to practice in the United States District Court, Southern District of Texas.
 What does this mean?
 Attorney Jason Zendeh Del can represent you and help give you confidence in your future.
 The Southern District of Texas is a federal district court.
 Its jurisdiction covers the southern part of Texas and is based in Houston.
 The District is subdivided into seven unique divisions:

 • Houston